 Allison Zaitchik is a clinical social worker who cares for patients with urologic and gynecologic cancers.
 She works as part of an interdisciplinary care team, providing psychosocial support and advocacy to patients, families and caregivers facing the emotional and practical consequences of a cancer diagnosis.

-From left to right: Christina Munsayac, Emilia Calderon, Kevin Anderson, Rebecca Gaffar
+From left to right: Christina Munsayac, Emilia Calderon, Kevin Anderson, Katherine Bigay, Rebecca Gaffar,

 Rebecca Gaffar, BA